menacit/virt_base_course/10-hw_virt_options.md

 - Uses KVM on Linux to make things fast!

+- Coded in Rust, QEMU is written in C. Preferable for safety

 - Will likely be a reasonable replacement for libvirt + QEMU for most users soon

 Segue: Another user of KVM is Firecracker